 Sports and outdoor activities in Santiago

-Expats living in Santiago will be perfectly placed to make the most of a diverse range of outdoor and sporting activities.
-Beautiful beaches lie just an hour's drive from the city, and those who prefer the snow will be happy to know the Andes Mountain range and its many ski lodges is a stone's throw away.
+Expats living in Santiago will be ideally placed to make the most of a diverse range of outdoor and sporting activities.
+Beautiful beaches lie just an hour’s drive from the city, and those who prefer the snow will be happy to know the Andes Mountain range and its many ski lodges are a stone’s throw away.

 Expat Health Insurance